MuhamedSalah10/image-mixer/README.md

 This project emphasizes clean and maintainable code by adhering to the following practices:

 ### Object-Oriented Programming (OOP)
-- **Encapsulation**:
-  - All image processing and Fourier Transform operations are encapsulated within an `Image` class.
-  - The `PhasedArray` class handles Fourier Transform component manipulation.
-  - No mathematical manipulation or direct interaction with image/phased array data occurs outside their respective classes.
-- **Minimal Main Function**:
-  - The main function is clean and acts as a controller to initialize classes and manage the application flow.
-  - Most logic and data handling occur within the encapsulated classes.

 ### Logging
 - **Purpose**: Logging is implemented using Python's `logging` library to track key interactions and steps in the application.
 - **Debugging Assistance**: Logs provide insight into how problems occurred and helped resolve issues during development.
   - Example: Logged image loading errors to identify unsupported formats.
   - Example: Tracked Fourier Transform calculation steps to debug incorrect component outputs.
-- **Usage**: Log files are stored in a `logs` directory and record user interactions, system errors, and application flow for future analysis.
+- **Usage**: Log files are stored in a `logs` file and record user interactions, system errors, and application flow for future analysis.

 ---